RascalSoftware/RAT-Docs/source/calcTypes/domainsStanlay.rst

             print(problem.contrasts)

 It is then these that are grouped into the final contrasts model.
-For each contrast, there must be two (*and only two*) domain contrasts.
+For each contrast, there must be **exactly** two (*and only two*) domain contrasts in the model.
 In addition, each contrast requires a
-Domain Ratio parameter.
-This is a fittable parameter between 0 and 1, that appears in the Domain Ratio table:
+**domain ratio** parameter.
+This is a fittable parameter between 0 and 1, that appears in the domain ratio table:

 .. tab-set::
     :class: tab-label-hidden